wp-plugins/wysiwyg-widgets/readme.txt

 1. The rich text / wysiwyg widget editor in action

 == Changelog ==
+= 1.0.6 =
+* Added backwards compatibility for WP installs below version 3.2 Sorry for the quick push!

 = 1.0.5 =
 * Fixed issue for WP3.2 installs, wp_tiny_mce_preload_dialogs is no valid callback.
 Function got renamed.